How to Turn Off Vibration on Android

 Introduction

 Most people set their Android device to vibrate to avoid having having to deal with their phone or tablet constantly dinging whenever they get a system or notification alert.
 However, sometimes the resulting vibration from a device sitting on a desk or table can be just as bad.
 In that scenario your best option to turn off vibrations on your Android device is to put the device in “Mute” mode.
-Examples of all instructions in the steps can be seen in both the YouTube video above and the image collection located beneath the steps.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 Steps to Turn Off Vibration on Android